nasa-gibs/mrf/doc/MUG.md

 `-co OPTIONS="L2_VER=3 LERC_PREC=0.2"`

-MRF tiles compressed by LERC can be further compressed with zlib (DEFLATE) which in some cases can improve the compression, at the expense of speed.
-DEFLATE speed is asymmetric, with decompression being faster than compression, so it does not affect read speeds as much as it does writes.
+MRF tiles compressed by LERC can be further compressed with ZSTD or DEFLATE, which in some cases can improve the overall compression, at the expense of speed.
+ZSTD and DEFLATE speed is asymmetric, with decompression being faster than compression, so it does not affect read speeds as much as it does writes.
 DEFLATE decompression is still significantly slower than LERC so it should be used only when the size is critical or when the decompression speed is not a bottleneck, for example when reading tiles from cloud storage.
-To add DEFLATE to LERC, add "DEFLATE:ON" to the list of free form options.
-This example sets both the LERC precision and the extra DEFLATE option: `-co OPTIONS="LERC_PREC=0.01 DEFLATE:ON L2_VER:2"`
+To add ZSTD or DEFLATE to LERC, add "ZSTD:ON" or "DEFLATE:ON" to the list of free form options.
+This example sets both the LERC precision, the LERC version and the extra ZSTD stage: `-co OPTIONS="LERC_PREC=0.01 ZSTD:ON L2_VER:2"`

 # Functional Types of MRF